Regensburg: Theaters

 The Theater Regensburg on the Bismarckplatz was established in 1804 and is the city's most important theater.
-Operas, operettas, musicals and ballets are performed there.
-In the summer open-air performances also take place.
+Operas, operettas, musicals, and ballets are performed there.
+In the summer, open-air performances also take place.
 While the theater on the Bismarckplatz is the city's oldest and largest, the Theater Regensburg also has four other stages with programmes that complement each other.
-In the Neuhaussaal of the theater on the Bismarckplatz, concerts by the Philharmonic Orchestra Regensburg take place.
+In the theater's Neuhaussaal on the Bismarckplatz, the Philharmonic Orchestra Regensburg performs.
 The Velodrom Theater presents musicals and plays.
-In the Haidplatz Theater it is mainly literary and modern plays that are performed, whereas the Turmtheater at the Goliathplatz puts on cabarets, musicals and plays for children as well as modern plays.
+At the Haidplatz Theater, mainly literary and modern plays are performed, whereas the Turmtheater at the Goliathplatz puts on cabarets, musicals, plays for children, and modern plays.

 Music

 Regensburg is home to the famous Regensburger Domspatzen, the cathedral choir that specializes in liturgy but has toured internationally with a wide variety of music.
 The Regensburger Schlossfestspiele has been held in the inner courtyard of the St. Emmeram's Abbey every July from 2003, sponsored by the former princely house of Thurn und Taxis.
 Meanwhile, those were attracting musicians like Elton John, David Garrett, Tom Jones, or Plácido Domingo.
-Modern music styles, especially jazz, are presented every summer during the Bavarian Jazz weekend during which over a hundred bands, combos, and soloists perform in the Old Town.
+Modern music styles, especially jazz, are presented every summer during the Bavarian Jazz weekend, during which over a hundred bands, combos, and soloists perform in the Old Town.
 In 2015, the House of Music was opened, giving a home to skilled musicians and their education.

 Film and cinema

 The international short film season is hosted annually in Regensburg.
-It is a non-profit event and takes place every March, being one of the most important of its type in Germany.
-Aside, there are several cinemas, such as CinemaxX, the largest one showing blockbusters and arthouse films, and smaller independent cinemas such as Garbo, Ostentor Kino and Regina Filmtheater.
-Regensburg has two open air cinemas as well.
+It is a non-profit event held every March and is among the most important of its kind in Germany.
+Aside, there are several cinemas, such as CinemaxX, the largest, which shows blockbusters and arthouse films, and smaller independent cinemas such as Garbo, Ostentor Kino and Regina Filmtheater.
+Regensburg has two open-air cinemas as well.